sisl/ngsim_env/README.md

 - This is a rllab environment for learning human driver models with imitation learning
 - This repository does not contain a [gail](https://arxiv.org/abs/1606.03476) / [infogail](https://arxiv.org/abs/1703.08840) / hgail implementation
   - Clone from: https://github.com/sisl/hgail
+  - The reason ngsim_env does not contain the GAIL algorithm implementation is to enable the codebase to be more modular.
+This design decision enables ngsim_env to be used as an environment in which any imitation learning algorithm can be tested.
+  Similarly, this design decision enables the GAIL algorithm to be a separate module that can be tested in any environment be that ngsim_env or otherwise.
 - It also does not contain the human driver data you need for the environment to work.
 See [NGSIM.jl](https://github.com/sisl/NGSIM.jl) for that.
 - Figure below shows a diagram of the dependencies for ngsim_env
 ![dependecies](docs/ngsim_env_Dependencies.png)